 The department and the residency program will align with both the University of Tennessee College of Medicine Chattanooga and Erlanger Health System in their quality missions and in doing so will meet accreditation standards for quality and patient safety as outlined by the RRC for Internal Medicine.
-The chair and a designated departmental quality officer will work with program leadership in the design, implementation, and execution of a longitudinal quality and patient safety curriculum as described below.
-Interdisciplinary patient safety conferences will be held 5 - 6 times per year.
-Residents will be provided time during their ambulatory week to fulfill the requirements of the quality curriculum.
+The chair and a designated departmental quality officer will work with program leadership in the design, implementation, and execution of a longitudinal quality and patient safety curriculum.
+All residents should expect to attend scheduled Patient Safety Conferences and/or Mortality & Morbidity conferences that are scheduled during the noon conference series as well.